MiekuAlt/poker/README.md

 ## Alternative Approaches
 ### PokerHandFactory
-The current Hand class implementation could be changed to a namedtuple containing just a rank and type.
-This
+The current Hand class implementation could be changed to a namedtuple containing just a hand_type and rank.
+This would the be produced from a PokerHandFactory class or method that analyzes the card string.
+This would be a more object-oriented approach but I felt it wasn't very pythonic and that it was a bit overkill for the task at hand.

 ### Hand Lookup Table
 Current implementation of determining rank and type of hand feels a bit